6529-Collections/nftdelegation/README.md

   15. Retrieve functions to get the tokens ids as well as the expiry dates of a delegation given a delegator/delegation address
   16. Retrieve function to get the most recent delegation address delegated on a specific usecase
   17. Retrieve function to get the most recent delegator given a delegation Address
-  18. Function to support the Sub-Delegation process
+  18. Function to support the registration of Delegation Managers
   19. Function to check the consolidation between 2 addresses
   20. Other functions that support the smart contract's processes like retrieving of hashes etc.